-Minor Group 262 Librarians, Archivists and Curators
+Librarians, Archivists, Curators and Related Professionals

-Librarians, archivists and curators develop and maintain the collections of archives, libraries, museums, art galleries and similar establishments.
+Librarians, archivists, curators and related professionals develop and maintain the collections of archives, libraries, museums, art galleries and similar establishments.

-Tasks performed usually include: appraising or developing and organizing the contents of archives and artefacts of historical, cultural and artistic interest, and ensuring their safekeeping and preservation; organizing the collections of and exhibitions at museums, art galleries and similar establishments; developing and maintaining the systematic collection of recorded and published material and making it available to users in libraries and related institutions; preparing scholarly papers and reports; conducting research.
+Tasks performed usually include: appraising or developing and organising the contents of archives and artefacts of historical, cultural and artistic interest, and ensuring their safekeeping and preservation; organising the collections of and exhibitions at museums, art galleries and similar establishments; developing and maintaining the systematic collection of recorded and published material and making it available to users in libraries and related institutions; preparing scholarly papers and reports; conducting research; formulate and implement classification policies.